Privacy Policy

 Contact

-For questions about this policy, data processing practices, or your rights, contact us via the site’s feedback channel.
+For questions about this policy, data processing practices, or your rights, contact us at support@fruitninjagame.org or use the contact page.